 The most important benefit of auto-posting on Instagram is considered to be time-efficient.
 By scheduling Instagram posts in advance, you save time that can be dedicated to other tasks and increase your own efficiency.

 When creating a social media profile, you need to approve the branding for the content.
-This allows subscribers to instantly tell your content apart from the content of competitors.
-Scheduling posts allows you to immediately define the style of content and create each post in accordance with that style.
+This allows subscribers to tell your content apart from the content of competitors instantly.
+Scheduling posts allows you to immediately define the style of content and create each post following that style.

 Scheduling Instagram content allows you to post more often.
 By posting regularly, you increase the variety of interactions with your audience.
 This positively affects your brand awareness and also automatically increases the number of likes, comments, and followers.